How to Setup Jenkins Build Agents on Kubernetes Pods

 1. Whenever you trigger a Jenkins job, the Jenkins Kubernetes plugin will make an API call to create a Kubernetes agent pod.

-2. Then, the Jenkins agent pod gets deployed in the kubernetes with a few environment variables containing the Jenkins server details and secrets.
+2. Then, the Jenkins agent pod is deployed in Kubernetes with a few environment variables containing the Jenkins server details and secrets.

 3. When the agent pod comes up, it uses the details in its environment variables and talks back to Jenkins using the JNLP method.
 The following images show the environment variables of the agent pod.